 • Complete blood count: This blood test can help determine the extent of blood loss.

-• Digital rectal examination: This involves examining the rectum manually, to identify hemorrhoids or other causes of bleeding within the rectum.
+• Digital rectal examination: This involves examining the rectum manually to identify hemorrhoids or other causes of bleeding within the rectum.

 • Endoscopy: This procedure allows the doctor to view the inner lining of the GI tract.

+If bleeding results from an ulcer, infection, or inflammation, the doctor may prescribe medications.
 If cancer is present, they will recommend a suitable course of treatment, depending on the stage and other factors.

 • injecting medicines to stop the bleeding